frostbite8283/CameronOtten/pages.md

 Throughout the project I learned Unreal Engine and worked with blueprint for the first time.
 During the early implementation our there were some troubles communicating with the enemy designer on the exact details.
 This was remedied by behaviour flow charts creating a middle ground between design and implementation.

 I also learned that I need to fully explore any engine I'm working with as best I can before implementing code.
-Having a full Unreal Engine's AI systems, especially the Environmental Query System, would have helped immensely with the first implementation.
-With what I know now I'm excited to see just how much I can accomplish and learn on my next projects.
+Having a better understanding of Unreal Engine's AI systems, especially the Environmental Query System, would have helped immensely with the first implementation and saved time on the final implementation.

+# Links

+Want to see what else I've done?
+Check out my journey on itch.

+Want to make something?
+Shoot me an email.
+Let's get started!